 Watch the TRAILER

-Order “The Favourite” NOW
+Stream “The Favourite” NOW

 Nancy Bilyeau is a former staff editor at Entertainment Weekly, Rolling Stone, and InStyle.
 She has written a trilogy of Tudor-era thrillers for Touchstone Books, sold in nine countries.
 Her new novel is ‘The Blue,’ about the porcelain and art world in Europe during the Seven Years War.